BlueMap-Minecraft/BlueMapWiki/community/Chat.md

 `scp ~/Downloads/{Authentication,BlueMap-Auth}*.jar 12.34.56.789:~/minecraft-server/data/plugins`.
 Do notice the above links are for specific releases used at the time of writing (v0.4.0 and v0.2.1), there may be newer versions available that you may want to use.
-If you do use newer releases, keep in mind that some steps might differ and you should refer to the official up-to-date documentation.
+If you do use newer releases, keep in mind that some steps might differ, and you should refer to the official up-to-date documentation.

 Now let's restart the server to generate configuration files.
 Edit `plugins/Authentication/config.yml` to have `optional_authentication: true`.